 Visiting The Sistine Chapel

-I strongly advise you to actually get a guided tour for your visit of the Sistine Chapel.
+I recommend getting a guided tour for your visit of the Sistine Chapel.
 For as nice as it is to just raise your head and appreciate the beauty of all the frescoes, it’s great to have someone that helps you put everything in context and get a better understanding of the historical, cultural and artistic value of what you are seeing.

 The Vatican Museums

-Located right next to the Sistine Chapel and usually visited right after, the Vatican Museums have a formidable collection of religious and art works – from Roman sculptured to masterpieces of Renaissance art.
+Located right next to the Sistine Chapel and usually visited before getting to the Sistine Chapel, the Vatican Museums have a formidable collection of religious and art works – from Roman sculptures to masterpieces of Renaissance art.

-The Museums were founded by Pope Julius II in the early 16th century, have a whopping 54 galleries and not only they are among the largest museums in the world, but they also are one of the most visited.
+The Museums were founded by Pope Julius II in the early 16th century, and have a whopping 54 galleries.
+Not only they are among the largest museums in the world, but they also are one of the most visited.